Atlanta Thrashers: 2005–06: Post-lockout

-Before the start of the 2005–06 season, the Thrashers signed several NHL veterans in the hopes of making the playoffs, including forwards Bobby Holik and Scott Mellanby, defenseman Jaroslav Modry and goaltender Mike Dunham.
+Before the start of the 2005–06 season, the Thrashers signed several NHL veterans in the hopes of making the playoffs, including forwards Bobby Holík and Scott Mellanby, defenseman Jaroslav Modrý and goaltender Mike Dunham.
 At the same time, however, they lost one of their brightest stars, as Heatley requested a trade in an attempt to leave behind memories of his tragic 2003 car accident.
-He was eventually swapped to the Ottawa Senators in exchange for Marian Hossa (a four-time 30-goal scorer at the time of the trade) and Greg de Vries.
+He was eventually swapped to the Ottawa Senators in exchange for Marián Hossa (a four-time 30-goal scorer at the time of the trade) and Greg de Vries.

 The 2005–06 season saw the Thrashers win a club-record 41 games, even with numerous goaltending injuries.
 Only a few minutes into the first game of the season, Kari Lehtonen pulled his groin, an injury that would keep him out for a good portion of the season.
 Veteran backup Mike Dunham, an experienced number-one netminder, stepped in, but also promptly injured himself only a few games later; this left only prospects Michael Garnett and Adam Berkhoel to tend goal.
-Journeyman goaltender Steve Shields was signed, but he too was injured within ten games.
-On April 6, Lehtonen was run into by Tampa Bay's Chris Dingman, injuring him yet again.
+Journeyman goaltender Steve Shields was signed, but he too was injured within 10 games.
+On April 6, 2006, Lehtonen was run into by Tampa Bay's Chris Dingman, injuring him yet again.
 The remainder of the season was left to Dunham.
 Garnett was injured in a game against the Washington Capitals.
 Dunham, who had started the game but was relieved by the young rookie after poor play, was forced back into action in the third period.